LogosNetwork/SDF/database_doc/database_format.md

 Note, stake_head is a hash to a request, which could be StartRepresenting, StopRepresenting, AnnounceCandidacy, RenounceCandidacy, Proxy, Stake or Unstake, as all of these requests affect the the amount staked to self or the amount of funds locked proxied.
+See IDD for details.

 Note, the size of stake and thawing depends on the number of liabilities associated with those staked or thawing funds.